Act of the Scottish Parliament: Statutory challenge

-A passed Bill may be challenged by the Advocate General for Scotland, the Lord Advocate, or the Attorney General, who can refer it under section 33 of the 1998 Act to the Supreme Court of the United Kingdom for review.
-The Supreme Court will then determine whether the Bill is within the Parliament's legislative competence; before the UK left the European Union in 2020, it could also decide whether the Bill was to be referred to the European Court of Justice (ECJ) for review.
-Such a challenge may be lodged within the four weeks following the passing or approval of the Bill.
-If a Bill was referred to the ECJ, the Parliament could move to reconsider the Bill and have the reference withdrawn.
+A passed bill may be challenged by the Advocate General for Scotland, the Lord Advocate, or the Attorney General, who can refer it under section 33 of the 1998 act to the Supreme Court of the United Kingdom for review.
+The Supreme Court will then determine whether the bill is within the Parliament's legislative competence; before the UK left the European Union in 2020, it could also decide whether the bill was to be referred to the European Court of Justice (ECJ) for review.
+Such a challenge may be lodged within the four weeks following the passing or approval of the bill.
+If a bill was referred to the ECJ, the Parliament could move to reconsider the bill and have the reference withdrawn.
 If the reference is only to the Supreme Court, the Parliament must wait for the Court's decision.
 This type of statutory challenge is termed a Section 33 reference.
+For example, this occurred with the European Charter of Local Self-Government (Incorporation) (Scotland) Bill and the United Nations Convention on the Rights of the Child (Incorporation) (Scotland) Bill - the UNCRC bill was later modified and passed as the United Nations Convention on the Rights of the Child (Incorporation) (Scotland) Act 2024.

-The Secretary of State may also challenge by order under section 35 of the 1998 Act.
-Section 35 provides that such challenges must be on the grounds that the Bill: is incompatible with international obligations; is incompatible with the interests of defence or national security; or deals with reserved matters and will have "an adverse effect on the operation of the law."
-These orders can be created within the four weeks following the passing or approval of the Bill, or within four weeks following the lodging of a section 33 reference against the Bill.
-The orders can remain active indefinitely, and are referred to as Section 35 orders.
+The Secretary of State may also challenge by order under section 35 of the 1998 act.
+Section 35 provides that such challenges must be on the grounds that the bill: is incompatible with international obligations; is incompatible with the interests of defence or national security; or deals with reserved matters and will have "an adverse effect on the operation of the law."
+These orders can be created within the four weeks following the passing or approval of the bill, or within four weeks following the lodging of a section 33 reference against the bill.
+The orders can remain active indefinitely, and are referred to as Section 35 orders.For example, this occurred with the Gender Recognition Reform (Scotland) Bill.